Jamie-H-B/2DT-project/README.md

 Jamie - has been working on traps, and level loading and menus.
 challenges: Menus are a bit bland, and there is only one trap.
 working on next - managing score, and using databased with unity.
-This is very important to the overall project
+This is very important to the overall project 9/8/22 - charlie changed placeholder person sprite
+9/8/22 - jamie added the saw blade art to the github